 To be able to recover quickly from an attack through backups, two key things should be kept in mind:

 Yes, it is very important that the recovered backups do not re-introduce the malware back into the production data.
 Attackers silently place an attack loop in the file system.
 They leave it there for it to get activated on a particular date.
 When you restore the backups, you end up restoring the attack look agent as well.

-One of the key things to watch for in your backups in year 2020 is protection against the ransomware attack loop.
-Your backup application should be scanning through the packets being backed up & packets being restores.
+One of the key things to watch for in your backups in the year 2022 is protection against the ransomware attack loop.
+Your backup application should be scanning through the packets being backed up & packets being restored.
 It should be able to detect & isolate malicious code and alert the administrators of infection.
 Before the actual restoration, legacy recovery files are scanned again to prevent the Attack Loop.